Market Whales and Their Recent Bets on OKLO Options

 Oklo Inc is developing advanced fission power plants to provide clean, reliable, and affordable energy at scale.
 It is pursuing two complementary tracks to address this demand: providing reliable, commercial-scale energy to customers; and selling used nuclear fuel recycling services to the U.S. market.
 The Company plans to commercialize its liquid metal fast reactor technology with the Aurora powerhouse product line.
 The first commercial Aurora powerhouse is designed to produce up to 15 megawatts of electricity (MWe) on both recycled nuclear fuel and fresh fuel.

-In light of the recent options history for Oklo, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.
+Following our analysis of the options activities associated with Oklo, we pivot to a closer look at the company's own performance.

-Present Market Standing of Oklo With a trading volume of 11,405,072, the price of OKLO is down by -1.28%, reaching $53.04.
-Current RSI values indicate that the stock is may be overbought.
-Next earnings report is scheduled for 14 days from now.
+Present Market Standing of Oklo Currently trading with a volume of 6,779,297, the OKLO's price is down by -3.84%, now at $50.6.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 14 days.
 What The Experts Say On Oklo

-Over the past month, 3 industry analysts have shared their insights on this stock, proposing an average target price of $49.0.
+A total of 3 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $49.0.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.